Plac3hold3r/MvxScaffolding/README.md

 Download and install the VSIX from [Visual Studio Marketplace]() or search in Visual Studio extensions for `MvxScaffolding`.

+### Usage

+See [documentation](docs/template_dotnet_cli.md) for how to generate a solution.

 ## Known issues

 - __Incorrect project type GUIDs__ - There is currently a [bug in Visual Studio 2017](https://github.com/dotnet/project-system/issues/1821) where Visual Studio will what to convert the new `csproj` project type GUID to `9A19103F-16F7-4668-BE54-9A1E7A4F7556`.
 However, Visual Studio for Mac will then want to convert `csproj` project type GUID back to the correct `FAE04EC0-301F-11d3-BF4B-00C04F79EFBC`.
 Both GUID's are currently valid but `FAE04EC0-301F-11d3-BF4B-00C04F79EFBC` is preferred going forward.
-- __Infinte loading of project__ - After selecting all your required options using the Visual Studio extension version of the template, the project generation can get stuck in an infinite loop.
+- __Infinte loading of project__ - When using the Visual Studio extension version of MvxScaffolding, after completing the wizard, the project generation can get stuck in an infinite loop.
 The project will be generated on disk but will not be added to source control.
+A workaround is to force close Visual Studio, deleting the generated project on disk and re-generating the solution a second time.

 ## Thanks